velossien/wisp-assignment/README.md

 - Run `yarn start` to run it in development mode
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Running the Project as a Production Build
+## Running the App as a Production Build
 - Clone the repo locally
 - Run `yarn install`
 - Run `yarn build` to create an optimized production build that can then be served.